bigorangemachine/concourse-contentful-webhook/README.md

 # Setting up local concourse

 Don't do this!
-Tried to run locally but Darwin worker is an issue with `git`.
+Tried to run locally but Darwin worker does not have the `git` resource baked into the binary, so testing core tasks may be difficult.

 ```
 pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start